Incident Response Fundamentals: What to Do After a Breach

 2. Containment: Limiting the Blast Radius

 Once confirmed, the priority is containment.
 The goal is to stop the attack from spreading while preserving evidence for investigation.
+Strong network segmentation and firewall strategies can significantly reduce the blast radius.

 - Isolate compromised hosts from the network

-- Disable affected user accounts or credentials
+- Disable affected user accounts or credentials (see IAM best practices)

 - Block malicious IPs or indicators of compromise